richb-hanover/OpenWrtScripts/README.md

 - Update the root password
 - Set the time zone
 - Enable SNMP for traffic monitoring and measurements
+- Enable mDNS/ZeroConf on the WAN interface
+- Set the SQM (Smart Queue Management) parameters

+_[Note: the remaining items have not been converted to work on OpenWrt yet
 - Enable NetFlow export for traffic analysis
-- Enable mDNS/ZeroConf on the WAN interface
 - Change default IP addresses and subnets for interfaces
 - Change default DNS names
-- Set the SQM (Smart Queue Management) parameters
 - Set the radio channels
 - Set wireless SSID names
-- Set the wireless security credentials
+- Set the wireless security credentials]_

 **To run this script**

 Flash the router with factory firmware.
-Then ssh in and execute these statements.
+Then telnet in and execute these statements.
 You should do this over a wired connection because some of these changes may reset the wireless network.

-    ssh root@172.30.42.1
+    telnet 192.168.1.1
     cd /tmp
     cat > config.sh
     [paste in the contents of this file, then hit ^D]